-- 4.16 The first section of the Masterplan element of the SPD looks at each site's constraints and opportunities.
-The SPDs provide plans of both sites which illustrate the constraints (e.g., Heritage assets, Ancient Woodland) and then opportunities (e.g., upgrading existing Rights of Way, enhancing sports facilities). - 4.17 This section then continues by expressing the 'Key Design Principles' behind the Masterplan, including amongst others, working with the topography, promoting health and wellbeing through landscape and an active community committed to the stewardship of their neighbourhood. - 4.18 There are four key layers of the Masterplan, which are the rationale for the distribution of land uses, heights and density, landscape and open space, and access and movement.
-The SPDs explain the distribution of residential land alongside the other land uses of each of the Garden Community sites. - 4.19 In terms of building heights and density the SPDs explain the approaches to setting out the preferred heights and densities in different parts of each site.
+- 4.35 The first section of the Masterplan element of the SPD looks at each site's constraints and opportunities.
+The SPDs provide plans of both sites which illustrate the constraints (e.g., heritage assets, Ancient Woodland) and then opportunities (e.g., upgrading existing Rights of Way, enhancing sports facilities). - 4.36 This section then continues by expressing the 'Key Design Principles' behind the Masterplan.
+The Masterplan's are landscape led, seeking to retain and enhance the best aspects of the existing landscape and ecology through a network of open spaces with a variety of uses.
+Another principle is to work with the topography of the sites. - 4.37 There are four key layers of the Masterplan, which are the rationale for the distribution of land uses, heights and density, landscape and open space, and access and movement.
+The SPDs explain the distribution of residential land alongside the other land uses of each of the Garden Community sites. - 4.38 In terms of building heights and density the SPDs explain the approaches to setting out the preferred heights and densities in different parts of each site.
 The Landscape and Open Space theme considers how the landscape strategy would create a range of varied and attractive environments to new and existing residents in the area.
-Alongside these, there is reference to playing fields, sports facilities, alongside semi
+Alongside these, there is reference to playing fields, sports facilities, alongside semi formal parks.
+Remaining with this theme, the

-- formal parks.
-Remaining with this theme, the SPD includes commentary on community growing areas, green links, and incidental green spaces. - 4.20 In connection with access and movement, there is a clear movement hierarchy expressed which prioritises Active travel in line with the Local Plan policy and the principles set out in LTN1/201. - 4.21 The Development Guidelines section of the Masterplan sets out the key development requirements that need to be delivered to meet Local Plan Policy and achieve the overall vision for the sites.
-The following housing mix is set out in the Masterplan: - One bedroom 10-15% - Two and three bedroom 60-80% - Four bedroom plus 10-15% - 4.22 Other matters in relation to housing mix set out in the SPD include a requirement for developers to submit a housing need statement setting out how the mix of homes will help meet local need; a preference for homes to be built to the National Described Space Standard or better; making all new homes adaptable and accessible in line with M4(2) or equivalent principles where conditions allow; and for smaller, local developers to develop parts of the residential parcels. - 4.23 In terms of Affordable Housing the Masterplan SPD provides details of the requirement for both sites, and this totals 750 affordable homes across both sites for Woodhouse this translates to 268 units and for Thornhills the figure is 482.
-The Council's preferred approach is that the applicant builds and transfers the completed home to a Registered Providers for rent or shared ownership - 4.24 A number of principles are set out in relation to Affordable Housing, including, amongst others, that alongside 2, 3 and 4 bed houses development of affordable 1, 2, or 3 bed affordable bungalows will be encouraged.
-The affordable housing should
+- SPD includes commentary on community growing areas, green links, and incidental green spaces. - 4.39 In connection with access and movement, there is a clear movement hierarchy expressed which prioritises Active travel in line with the Local Plan policy and the principles set out in LTN1/20. - 4.40 The Development Guidelines section of the Masterplan sets out the key development requirements that need to be delivered to meet Local Plan Policy and achieve the overall vision for the sites.
+The following housing mix is set out in the Masterplans: - One bedroom 10-15% - Two and three bedroom 60-80% - Four bedroom plus 10-15% - 4.41 Other matters in relation to housing mix set out in the SPD include a requirement for developers to submit a housing need statement setting out how the mix of homes will help meet local need; a preference for homes to be built to the Nationally Described Space Standard or better; making all new homes adaptable and accessible in line with M4(2) or equivalent principles where conditions allow; and for smaller, local developers to develop parts of the residential parcels. - 4.42 In terms of Affordable Housing, the Masterplan SPD provides details of the requirement for both sites, and this totals 741 affordable homes across both sites for Woodhouse this translates to 259 units and for Thornhills the figure is 482.
+The Council's preferred approach is that the applicant builds and transfers the completed home to a Registered Providers for rent or shared ownership. - 4.43 A number of principles are set out in relation to Affordable Housing, including, amongst others, that alongside 2, 3 and 4 bed houses development of affordable 1, 2, or 3 bed affordable bungalows will be encouraged.
+The

-1 Cycle Infrastructure Design Cycle infrastructure design (LTN 1/20) - GOV.UK (www.gov.uk)
+&lt;sup>1 Cycle Infrastructure Design Cycle infrastructure design (LTN 1/20) - GOV.UK (www.gov.uk)